Table of Contents

 Bamboo is the best design for a beautifully zen outdoor fence and if you have live bamboo in the garden it pulls the theme together.

 Bamboo fencing comes in different colours and you can use it horizontally or vertically.
-Here it sits extra high to block out the neighbours and create a perfectly zen relaxing space.
+Here it sits extra high to block out the neighbours and create a perfectly calm place to relax.